ncsa/hydro_documentation/docs/source/illinois_computes.rst

 Please see the `Project and Job Accounting`_ section of the documentation.

-.. _Project and Job Accounting: partitions_and_job_policies.rst#project-and-job-accounting
+.. _Project and Job Accounting: partitions_and_job_policies.html#project-and-job-accounting